licnep/radar/README.md

 # Installation

+## On a webserver:

 1) Setup a LAMP server (Linux, Apache, Mysql, PHP)
 2) Clone the repository and move it to the Apache root directory (usually /var/www/html)

+## On a local machine:

+Download and install the latest executable artifact from https://github.com/licnep/radar/releases

 Enjoy!